anastasia-morf/EMSC4033-project/README.md

 #### ProjectReport.md
 The project report contains the user instructions, list of dependencies, a description of the testing code, as well as limitations and future improvements.

-Hope you find this useful nad please contact me if you have any suggestions for improvements :)
+Hope you find this useful and please contact me if you have any suggestions for improvements :)